 Update on the BCMA’s Ongoing Commitment to Justice, Equity, Diversity, and Inclusion: January 2022

 The BC Museums Association is committed to supporting justice, equity, diversity, and inclusion within the museum and cultural sector and in our own organizational practices.
 A key component of this commitment is being open and transparent with our community.
 We aim to provide quarterly updates about the steps we are taking to support justice, equity, diversity, and inclusion.
 If you have feedback or would like to share your thoughts, we encourage you to contact us at any time.
-To read our past updates, please visit this playlist.
+To read our past updates, please visit this page.

 Broadly speaking, museums are used to being liked.
 As the Alberta Museums Association’s (AMA) recent work to quantify how Canadians broadly view museums shows, the majority of Canadians have an extremely favourable view of the sector.